tejrana1605/java-interview-prep/Java Concept/java-design-pattern/composite-design-pattern.md

 # Composite Design Pattern
 The Composite Design Pattern is a structural design pattern that allows you to compose objects into tree structures and treat both individual objects (leaves) and compositions of objects (composites) uniformly.
 This pattern facilitates representing part-whole hierarchies and simplifies client code by treating individual and composite objects the same way.

+**OR**
+In short Composite pattern lets you treat a group of objects and a single object in the same way.

 ### Features of Composite Design Pattern:

 **Components:**